geraldapm/microos-k3s/README.md

 ## Installing

 - Copy the downloaded qcow2 file to working directory.
+- Copy the downloaded butane binary executable into working directory
 - Edit the following env from scripts [./start-microos.sh](./start-microos.sh)

 ```bash